docpad-archive/documentation/Tips-&-Tricks.md

 Post your DocPad tips and tricks here.

+### Prevent certain files from being published

+Add `ignore: true` to the document meta data.
+In Jekyll, this is equivalent to doing `published: false`

 ### Using FilePad as a CMS for DocPad

 [FilePad](https://github.com/balupton/filepad) is a local file browser and editor in your browser.
 It also utilises [NowPad](github.com/balupton/nowpad) for realtime collaborative editing.